vallshmeleff/radiorandgentwo/README.md

 If you choose the length of the byte array to search so that there are 1-2 values per day, add an SMS sending block, you will get a super secure messenger.<br>
 /There is a "bug" in the application's Java code that is used when searching for a given combination of numbers in a stream.
 This "bug" makes the application possible./<br>
 Application under development<br>
 *** A separate interesting project is the transformation of digital streams into "analogue" digital streams.
 When on several "sides" we are synchronous in time (but without a synchronization channel) we get identical "analogue" curves.
-ECC Forte??? github.com/vallshmeleff/radiorandgenthree
+ECC Forte??? github.com/vallshmeleff/radiorandgenthree<br>
+WORKING App